axnklv/fillit/README.md

-# Mini tetris project at 42
+# The aim of the project is to create a solution for figures from input file